jonguenther/react-intl-aggregate-webpack-plugin/README.md

 - **`aggregateOutputDir`**: The target location where the plugin will output a `.json` file of the same basename corresponding to each aggregate file processed.
 Defaults to: `../../i18n/aggregate/`.

 - **`aggregateFilename`**: The name of the file to be output that will get `.json` appended to it.
 Defaults to: `en-US`.

-- **`translatorFunction`**: (optional) Allows you to pass a translator function to translate the message, receives the final message text as a parameter